influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 <p style="color: red">FIXME COMMENT - is this correct?
 Have not found time to test this.
 Suspect other functions might exist</p>

-Lambda expressions begin with the token `lambda` followed by a colon, ':'.
+Lambda expressions begin with the token `lambda` followed by a colon, ':' &ndash; `lambda:`.

 **Example 8 &ndash; Lambda expressions**
 ```